cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 #### Asset loading

-The API for Cocos Creator 3.0 asset loading is consistent with v2.4, please refer to the [Asset Manager Overview](../asset/asset-manager.md).
+The API for __Cocos Creator 3.0__ asset loading is consistent with v2.4, please refer to the [Asset Manager Overview](../asset/asset-manager.md).

 #### UI related interfaces on the obsolete node

-The abandoned interfaces are as follows:
+The deprecated interfaces are as follows:

 - Attributes: `width`, `height`, `anchorX`, `anchorY`.
 - Methods: `getAnchorPoint`, `setAnchorPoint`, `getContentSize`, `setContentSize`.